 Although some members of the family build bubble nests guarded by the male (e.g., Callichthys and Hoplosternum), the Corydoras spawn in groups over vegetation or other surfaces.
 The adhesive (sticky) eggs receive no parental care.

 These catfish consume worms, insect larvae, and detritus (organic material) from the bottom.

 Suckermouth Armored Catfish/Plecos (Family Loricariidae)

-The plecostomus, or pleco, family is a relatively large South American family with over 550 species in 80 genera.
-Although numerous species are imported regularly, only a few species are cultured in quantity – these are mostly in the genera Ancistrus (bushy-nose plecos or bristle-nose plecos), Hypostomus (common plecos) (Figure 4), and Pterygoplichthys (the gibbiceps pleco or sailfin plecos).
+The plecostomus, or pleco, family is a relatively large South American family with over 1000 species in 115 genera.
+Although numerous species are imported regularly, only a few species are cultured in quantity – these are mostly in the genera Ancistrus (bushy-nose plecos or bristle-nose plecos) (Figure 11), Hypostomus (common plecos), and Pterygoplichthys (the gibbiceps pleco or sailfin plecos) (Figure 12).

 The common and gibbiceps plecos are moderate to large fish, ranging up to about 450 mm (18 in).
 The bushy-nose plecos are smaller, ranging up to about 130 mm (5 in).

 Many species occur in flowing water habitats.
 Plecos typically breed in caves, under rocks, or in holes.
 The male guards the mass of adhesive eggs and may protect the offspring for a short time.